FABAD Journal of Pharmaceutical Sciences evaluates original research articles written in English and review articles written in English or Turkish.

 - The symbols used in the text should be selected in accordance with international usage; each symbol should be defined where it is used.

-Communications relating to the evaluation process of the article will be made only with the corresponding author.
+- Correspondence regarding the evaluation of the article is made only with the responsible author.

 - All manuscripts submitted for publication to the journal are checked by Grammarly and iThenticate plagiarism prevention software.
 Manuscripts may be rejected based on the plagiarism screening result.